Tell Senate Committee Members to Vote YES on SB 123

 ACTION TO TAKE

-If you have not already done so, please contact the Senate committee members asking them to vote YES on SB 123.
+Please contact the Senate committee members asking them to vote YES on SB 123.
+If you are a constituent please mention that.
 The committee meets at 11:30 a.m.
-March 1st.
+Feb.
+22nd.

 You may copy/paste this block to email all the committee members at once: